ashutosh-sharma/Neighborhood-map-Project-5-FSND---Udacity/README.md

 ## Project Overview
 A single page web-application featuring a map of neighborhood, having functionalities including highlighted locations, third-party data about those locations and various ways to browse the content.

-## What I learned?
+## What did I learn?
 - How **design patterns** assist in developing a manageable codebase
-- How **frameworks** can decrease the time required developing an application and provide a number of utilities for you to use
+- How **frameworks** can decrease the time required for developing an application and provide a number of utilities for you to use
 - Implement **third-party APIs** that provide valuable data sets that can improve the quality of your application.
 ---
 ## Getting started: